gregrenard/hs/ConvNetJS/ConvNetJS-README.md

 # ConvNetJS for Deep Learning at Holberton School

-ConvNetJS is a Javascript implementation of Neural networks, together with nice browser-based demos.
+ConvNetJS is a Javascript implementation of Neural Networks, together with nice browser-based demos.
-ConvNetJs is developed by Karpathy.
-Please find the link to the original project : https://github.com/karpathy/convnetjs
+ConvNetJs was originally developed by Andrej Karpathy.
+Link to the original project : https://github.com/karpathy/convnetjs

 The original version of ConvNetJs currently supports: